Kasi Lemmons

 Early Life and Background

-Karen Diane Lemmons was born on February 24, 1959, in St. Louis, Missouri, to Dorothy Othello Stallworth and Milton Francis Lemmons.
-Her father worked as a biology teacher and her mother was a counselor who later became a psychologist.
-Her parents divorced when she was a child, and her mother moved the family to Newton, Massachusetts, where Lemmons attended Commonwealth School in Boston.
+Karen Diane Lemmons was born in St. Louis, Missouri, to Dorothy Othello Stallworth and Milton Francis Lemmons.
+Her father worked as a biology teacher, while her mother was a counselor who later became a psychologist.
+Her parents divorced when she was eight, after which her mother relocated the family to Newton, Massachusetts, so that she could pursue a doctorate in education at Harvard University.
+Her mother remarried when Lemmons was nine.

 Kasi Lemmons Career